-At Hackensack University Medical Center, our urologists specialize in diagnosing and treating men who are experiencing elevated levels of prostate-specific antigen (PSA).
-PSA is a protein produced by the prostate gland that can be an indicator of a number of prostate conditions.
+Our urologists specialize in diagnosing and treating men who are experiencing elevated levels of prostate-specific antigen (PSA)

 The right diagnosis by an expert is important.
 Many men receive a diagnosis of prostate cancer after they receive blood test results revealing an elevated PSA.
 However, high PSA levels don’t always signal prostate cancer.
 Our urologists can provide an accurate diagnosis of other prostate problems, such as benign prostatic hyperplasia (BPH or enlarged prostate) or an infection called prostatitis.

 Our experts will diagnose the specific cause of your elevated PSA and develop a treatment plan best suited to your condition and needs.
 If your condition requires surgery, you can rest assured that our urologists will use minimally invasive robotic surgical techniques whenever possible to help preserve the nerves that control erectile function.